 According to research published in 2005, only 16% of citizens in Morocco had health insurance or coverage.

-In 2005, a National Sanitation Programme was approved that aims at treating 60% of collected wastewater and connecting 80% of urban households to sewers by 2020.
+In 2005, a National Sanitation Programme was approved, aiming to treat 60% of collected wastewater and connect 80% of urban households to sewers by 2020.

-In 2005, the government of Morocco approved two reforms to expand health insurance coverage.
-The first reform introduced a mandatory health insurance plan for public and private sector employees, aiming to expand coverage from 16 percent to 30 percent.
-The second reform established a fund to cover services for the poor.
+In 2005, the government of Morocco approved two reforms to expand health insurance coverage: a mandatory health insurance plan for public and private sector employees and a fund to cover services for the poor.

 According to a French Ministry of the Interior 2006 report, 80% of the cannabis resin (hashish) consumed in Europe comes from the Rif region in Morocco.

-As of 2006, activity and adventure tourism in the Atlas and Rif Mountains was the fastest-growing area in Moroccan tourism.
+As of 2006, activity and adventure tourism in the Atlas and Rif Mountains are the fastest growth area in Moroccan tourism, offering opportunities for walking and trekking.

 In 2006, the Spanish Premier Zapatero visited Spanish enclaves.
 He was the first Spanish leader in 25 years to make an official visit to the territories.

-In mid-April 2007, the project suggesting autonomous status for the Western Sahara region was presented to the United Nations Security Council.
+In mid-April 2007, Morocco presented a project for autonomous status for the Western Sahara region to the United Nations Security Council.

-In 2008, Moroccan-Dutch Badr Hari was a K-1 World Grand Prix finalist.
+The Moroccan-Dutch Badr Hari was a K-1 World Grand Prix finalist in 2008.

 In June 2009, the Moroccan Innovation Strategy was launched at the country's first National Innovation Summit by the Ministry of Industry, Commerce, Investment and the Digital Economy.

-In 2009, Moroccan-Dutch Badr Hari was a K-1 World Grand Prix finalist.
+The Moroccan-Dutch Badr Hari was a K-1 World Grand Prix finalist in 2009.

-From 2010 to 2015, the Moroccan government invested more than $15 billion in upgrading its basic infrastructure to meet growing domestic demand.
+From 2010, the Moroccan government invested more than $15 billion in upgrading its basic infrastructure to meet growing domestic demand.

 In 2010, security forces stormed a protest camp in the Western Sahara, triggering violent demonstrations in the regional capital El Aaiún.

-In 2010, the Moroccan government launched its Vision 2020, planning to make Morocco one of the top 20 tourist destinations globally and double international arrivals to 20 million by 2020.
+In 2010, the Moroccan government launched its Vision 2020, a plan aiming to make Morocco one of the top 20 tourist destinations globally and to double the annual number of international arrivals to 20 million by 2020.

-The Pew Forum estimated in 2010 that 99% of Morocco's population was Muslim, with all remaining groups accounting for less than 1%.
+In 2010, the Pew Forum estimated the religious affiliation in Morocco as 99% Muslim, with all remaining groups accounting for less than 1% of the population.

 In July 2011, the King won a landslide victory in a referendum on a reformed constitution he had proposed to placate the Arab Spring protests.

-In 2011, constitutional reforms in Morocco retained the monarchy but enlarged the powers of the prime minister while reducing the King's executive powers.
+In 2011, constitutional reforms in Morocco resulted in the King retaining less executive powers, while the powers of the prime minister were enlarged.

-In 2011, the Ministry of Industry, Commerce and New Technologies created a Moroccan Club of Innovation, in partnership with the Moroccan Office of Industrial and Commercial Property.
+In 2011, the Ministry of Industry, Commerce and New Technologies created a Moroccan Club of Innovation, in partnership with the Moroccan Office of Industrial and Commercial Property, to help develop innovative projects.

-In 2011, the Parliament's powers were expanded to include budgetary matters, approving bills, questioning ministers, and establishing commissions of inquiry.
+In 2011, the powers of the Moroccan Parliament were expanded to include budgetary matters, approving bills, questioning ministers, and establishing ad hoc commissions of inquiry to investigate the government's actions.

 In May 2012, hundreds took part in a trade union rally in Casablanca.
 Participants accused the government of failing to deliver on reforms.